CryptoLucious/SmartDex-Chain/Masternode.md

 ```

 ## Run the script to run your Masternode
 Please note there are a number of entries in the code below where you will need to provide unique information.
 Please ensure all lines of code are entered in the one command.
-If you enter tmux and forgot to copy your SDX Masternode Account address you can enter the command ``exit`` to end the tmux session to find your SDX Masternode Account address.
+If you enter tmux and forgot to copy your SDX Masternode Server Account Address you can enter the command ``exit`` to end the tmux session to find your SDX Masternode Account address.

 ``
-sdx  --syncmode "full" --networkid 7879 --port 10303 --rpc --rpccorsdomain "*" --rpcaddr 0.0.0.0 --rpcport 8501 --rpcvhosts "*"   --rpcapi "db,eth,net,web3,personal,debug" --gcmode "archive" --identity "[Name for node]" --etherbase "[SDX Masternode Account address]" --unlock "[SDX Masternode Account address]" --mine --gasprice 2500 --password pass.txt console
+sdx  --syncmode "full" --networkid 7879 --port 10303 --rpc --rpccorsdomain "*" --rpcaddr 0.0.0.0 --rpcport 8501 --rpcvhosts "*"   --rpcapi "db,eth,net,web3,personal,debug" --gcmode "archive" --identity "[Name for node]" --etherbase "0x[SDX Masternode Server Account Address]" --unlock "0x[SDX Masternode Server Account Address]" --mine --gasprice 2500 --password pass.txt console
 ``

 ## Congratulations, you have now set up your own Masternode!